top of page

 Risha’s Impact

 Risha’s life was a powerful testament to the impact of giving.
-Driven by a deep desire to help others, she founded the Kids Who Care Foundation at just seven years old with our parents’ help, leading thirteen years of service projects for children facing illness, hardship, and disaster.
-She served as a Youth Ambassador for the Make-A-Wish Foundation and the Starlight Foundation, advocating for children with serious medical conditions and speaking publicly about her journey.
-She also received the Girl Scouts Gold Award for creating IV Buddies, making IV poles a little less ugly and a whole lot more cheerful.
-Her story was published in Scholastic Magazine, with 2,000 copies distributed nationwide to classrooms to inspire young children.
+Driven by a deep desire to help others, she founded the Kids Who Care Foundation at seven with our parent's help, leading thirteen years of service projects for children facing illness, hardship, and disaster.
+She served as a Youth Ambassador for the Make-A-Wish Foundation and the Children’s Starlight Foundation, advocating for children with serious medical conditions and sharing her journey publicly.
+Her story was published across books, news outlets, and even Scholastic Magazine, reaching hundreds of thousands of classrooms nationwide to inspire young children.

-I hope that by learning about Risha’s efforts, you feel inspired to give back and see how even small acts of kindness can make a meaningful difference at any age.
+We hope learning about Risha’s efforts inspires you to give back and shows how even small acts of kindness can make a meaningful difference at any age.

 Kids Who Care Foundation

-At the age of 7, Risha founded a nonprofit organization called The Kids Who Care Foundation.
-In 2004, after undergoing an Auto Islet Cell Transplant for Chronic Pancreatitis, Risha already understood more than most children what it meant to spend long days in a hospital room staring at bare white walls, missing home, and trying to stay brave through painful procedures.
+At age 7, Risha founded The Kids Who Care Foundation.
+In 2004, after undergoing an Auto Islet Cell Transplant for Chronic Pancreatitis, she already understood more than most children what it meant to spend long days in a hospital room, missing home, and staying brave through painful procedures.

-Through the foundation, we sent out giant “card quilts” made by kids to decorate hospital rooms and bring encouragement to children recovering from surgery.
-We also created Smile Packs filled with books, toys, and DVDs to brighten long hospital stays, organized traveling variety shows at hospitals, and ran toy drives, food drives, fundraising events, as well as many other projects and disaster relief efforts to help children and families in need.
+Through the foundation, we sent out giant “card quilts” to decorate hospital rooms, created Smile Packs filled with books, toys, and DVDs, organized traveling variety shows, and ran toy drives, food drives, fundraising events, and disaster relief projects.

-Another program called My Journal allowed parents to create free online journals for their child’s medical journey, where families could share updates, photos, and messages with loved ones.
-The foundation also provided educational information about Pancreatitis to help build awareness and support networks for affected families.
+Risha also gave school presentations to educate children about Pancreatitis and Diabetes, raising awareness and encouraging compassion.
+Another program, My Journal, let parents create free online journals for their child’s medical journey, sharing updates, photos, and messages with loved ones, while also providing educational resources to support affected families.

-Even as a young child battling serious illness herself, Risha found ways to lift others up.
-The Kids Who Care Foundation became one of the first ways she turned her own struggles into compassion, advocacy, and hope for others.
+Even as a young child battling serious illness herself, Risha found ways to lift others up, turning her struggles into compassion, advocacy, and hope.

 Project Playroom: